-Source: a: Eurostat; b: Information provided to the Council and the Commission by Greece.
+Source: a: Eurostat; b: Information provided to the Council and the Commission by Portugal.

-- (10) Greece estimates that the increase in total defence expenditure as a ratio to GDP from 2024 to 2025 will be in the order of 0.1 percentage points and therefore contribute to deteriorating the government balance and increasing government debt. - All else being equal, an increase in expenditure over the period covered by the national (11)escape clause will lead to higher government debt and a deficit by the end of that period.
-Indicative projections run by the Commission and assuming, by 2028, a linear uptake of the full increase in government expenditure allowed by this recommendation suggest that the deficit-to-GDP ratio and debt-to-GDP ratio in 2028 would be 1.2 pps. and 1.8 pps. higher, respectively, than if net expenditure grew in line with the path set by Council Recommendation.
+- (10) Portugal estimates that the increase in total defence expenditure as a ratio to GDP from 2021 to 2025 will be in the order of 0.3 percentage points and therefore contribute to deteriorating the government balance and increasing government debt. - All else being equal, an increase in expenditure over the period covered by the national (11)escape clause will lead to higher government debt and a deficit by the end of that period.
+Indicative projections run by the Commission and assuming, by 2028, a linear uptake of the full increase in government expenditure allowed by this recommendation suggest that the deficit-to-GDP ratio and debt-to-GDP ratio in 2028 would be 1.2 pps. and 2.1 pps. higher, respectively, than if net expenditure grew in line with the path set by Council Recommendation C/2025/641.
 This would likely require an additional fiscal adjustment after the period of activation of the national escape clause in order to meet the requirements of the fiscal framework, including to ensure that the debt ratio is put or remains on a plausibly downward path, or stays at prudent levels below 60% of GDP over the medium term and that the deficit stays or is brought below 3% of GDP and maintained below the reference value over the medium term.
-Greece acknowledges that, going forward, structurally higher defence expenditure may require policies to preserve fiscal sustainability and compliance with the fiscal rules over the medium term. - (12) General government defence expenditure data are compiled and released by the national statistical authorities and Eurostat according to the International Classification of the Functions of Government (COFOG)6 in the framework of the European System of National Accounts (ESA2010)7.
+Portugal acknowledges that, going forward, structurally higher defence expenditure may require policies to preserve fiscal sustainability and compliance with the fiscal rules over the medium term. - (12) General government defence expenditure data are compiled and released by the national statistical authorities and Eurostat according to the International Classification of the Functions of Government (COFOG)6 in the framework of the European System of National Accounts (ESA2010)7.
 These data are appropriate to assess the impact of defence spending on government deficit, debt and net expenditure, and related concepts.
 Eurostat, in close cooperation with the national statistical authorities, will establish a data collection process.
 The starting point should be COFOG defence categories, while also considering the NATO definition and retaining the possibility to address anomalies that might be attributable to differences in the respective annual reporting systems.
-The data collection process needs to be aligned with EDP reporting deadlines.
+The data collection process need to be aligned with EDP reporting deadlines. - (13) Moreover, for some of the contracts for military equipment signed during the period of activation of the national escape clause, delivery may occur at a later stage, therefore impacting public finances only after the period of activation of the clause.
+To cater for this eventuality, the flexibility granted under the national escape clause should also apply to defence expenditure linked to such later delivery, provided that the corresponding contracts were signed during the period of activation of the clause and that this delayed defence spending remains within the overall cap mentioned above.

-6 Manual on sources and methods for the compilation of COFOG statistics - Classification of the Functions of Government (COFOG) - 2019 edition.
+Manual on sources and methods for the compilation of COFOG statistics - Classification of the Functions of Government (COFOG) - 2019 edition.

-7 Regulation (EU) No 549/2013 of the European Parliament and of the Council (OJ L 174, 26.6.2013, p.
+Regulation (EU) No 549/2013 of the European Parliament and of the Council (OJ L 174, 26.6.2013, p.
 1).